awpala/terraform-for-hetzner-ubuntu-vm/README.md

 This repo contains configurations for provisioning cloud resources in [Hetzner](https://www.hetzner.com/) using [Terraform](https://www.terraform.io/).
 Specifically, the following resources will be provisioned:
   * A Hetzner **server** running Linux Ubuntu OS 22.04 LTS
-    * Both `root` user and a custom-specified non-`root` user
+    * Both `root` user and a custom-specified non-`root` user present on provisioning
+    * Reference/starter bash profile present on provisioning
   * A Hetzner **volume**, attached to the server
   * [Docker Engine](https://docs.docker.com/engine/) preinstalled on the server

 Configurations are given in `main.tf`.
 Furthermore, user-specified values are listed in reference file `sample.terraform.tfvars`.
+Also, reference/starter bash aliases are provided in file `.bash_aliases`.

 ## Instructions